Maternity

 We have a perinatal mental health specialist midwife and a bereavement specialist midwife who you can have access to if you have mental health issues or have had a previous pregnancy loss.

-For women who are on the Complicated pathway birth is most likely be recommended and planned for Bath Birthing Centre (BBC).
-All midwives promote normal birth, even when you have additional health problems, they will work with you to achieve your birth preferences such as water birth, optimal cord clamping and skin to skin at birth.
+For pregnant women and people who are on the Complicated pathway birth is most likely be recommended and planned for Bath Birth Centre (BBC).
+All midwives support normal birth, even when you have additional health problems.
+They will work with you to achieve your birth preferences, such as waterbirth, optimal cord clamping and skin to skin at birth.
 The midwives are trained to assist the obstetricians during ventouse, forceps and caesarean births.